 Article 4 of the agreement aims to “achieve a balance between anthropogenic emissions by sources and removals by sinks of greenhouse gases in the second half of this century.”
 This language opens up the possibility of forest offsets, as well as geoengineering techniques like carbon capture and storage or ocean fertilisation.
 Using land carbon offsets to create “carbon sinks” will not compensate for continued exploitation of fossil fuels, however, and conservation projects and unproven technologies like biochar could have unforeseen effects.

 These worries aside, it is important to recognise that carbon trading is not the politically attractive option it used to be.
 Numerous countries and regions, including the European Union, Brazil and New Zealand, argued for carbon trading to be including in the Paris Agreement.
 They had support from big oil and coal, the World Bank, and the International Monetary Fund.
-But resistance from elsewhere has weakened the appetite for carbon trading internationally.
+But resistance from elsewhere has weakened the appetite for carbon trading ly.

 A significant part of the reason why carbon trading is marginal in the Paris Agreement is the strident opposition from Venezuela and Bolivia to any mention of market mechanisms in the post-Kyoto agreement.
 They have opposed carbon trading because it shifts responsibility for emissions reduction towards developing countries.